Professor Elaine Haycock-Stuart (Principal Fellow Higher Education Academy PFHEA, Churchill Fellow, RGN,RM, RHV)

 Areas of interest for supervision

-Elaine particularly welcomes PhD supervision enquiries from potential PhD students in the following areas; service organisation and delivery and especially in relation to community nursing services, nursing education, fitness to practice, student learning, leadership, person centred care and users' perspectives of their care including maternal and child health.
+Elaine offers PhD supervision in the following areas; service organisation and delivery and especially in relation to community nursing services, lomg term care, stroke rehabilitation, nursing education, fitness to practice, student learning, leadership, person centred care and users' perspectives of their care including maternal and child health.
 Elaine welcomes qualitative and mixed methods approaches to research.

 Examples of current PhD students' work includes examining end of life care, sex workers healthcare needs, health visiting, stroke rehabilitation, women's experiences of cardiac disease.